-- Express the experiences of your cohort rather than your own personal views - Don't raise issues about individual members of staff or students - Ensure that your points are clear and well thought out - Work with staff and think about creating positive solutions to issues - Make sure you ask if you do not understand there are no silly questions! - Remember that for staff, your feedback and opinions are often the most important part of the meeting.
-You are the experts on being a student and your course.
+- Express the experiences of your cohort rather than your own personal views - Don't raise issues about individual members of staff or students - Ensure that your points are clear and well thought out - Work with staff and think about creating positive solutions to issues - Make sure you ask if you do not understand there are no silly questions! - Remember for staff your feedback and opinions are often the most important part of the meeting.
+You are the experts on being a student on your course!